 Once received, a submission will be reviewed by a staff member to take appropriate action, which may or may not include contacting the student, you and witness identified.

 If this is an emergency that involves imminent risk of hard to self or others, please contact Campus & Public Safety at 724-223-6032.
-Additionally, if this is a holiday, weekend or after business hours, and you are unsure if a student requires immediate assistance, please contact the Office of Campus & Public Safety.
+Additionally, if this is a holiday, weekend or after business hours, and you are unsure if a student requires immediate assistance, please contact the Campus & Public Safety Department.

 To submit a referral, please click here: CARE Referral Form.